 Author Archives

 I am a poet, visual artist (ceramic sculpture, drawing and painting) and editor.
-My art has become more and more surrealistic and in its way, Goddess oriented in philosophy (i.e., nurturing of the planet and each other plus honoring the spirits and symbols from the unconscious, metaphysics etc.) with a good dose of the Surreal.
-I focus on exploring feelings and body language many of us might otherwise miss.
+My art and in some ways my poetry has become more surrealistic and in its way, Goddess oriented in philosophy (i.e., nurturing the planet and each other plus honoring the spirits and symbols from the unconscious, metaphysics etc.).
+I focus on exploring feelings and body language, i.e., what is often unsaid.
 The art of relationships is a passion of mine, between us humans and the creatures around us, as well as with the Earth itself.
 I find art to be very healing, and it is this fact that really drives me.
-I also enjoy sharing art, poetry, social and political philosophy, and an interest in ecology and nutrition/health with others.
-I have thus created a progressive online magazine (Eos: The Creative Context) where like minded people can share their work.
+I also enjoy sharing art, poetry, memoirs, social and political philosophy, and an interest in ecology and nutrition/health with others.
+I have thus also created a progressive online magazine (Eos: The Creative Context) where like minded people can share their work.

 -